-Pacifica offers a number of institutional scholarships each year: The Pacifica Education Assistance Program, the Joseph Campbell Scholarship, the Herman Warsh Scholarship, the Jung/Freud Clinical Scholarship, the Marion Woodman Scholarship, the Founders Scholarship, the C.G.
+Pacifica offers a number of institutional scholarships each year: The Pacifica Education Assistance Program, the Joseph Campbell Scholarship, the Herman Warsh Scholarship, the Jung/Freud Clinical Scholarship, the Founders Scholarship, the C.G.
 Jung and Emma Jung Scholarship, and the Global Innovators Scholarship.
 Scholarships are awarded to those applicants who show high financial need and academic merit.
-For complete details, deadlines, and to download the scholarship applications please review the Scholarship webpage at http://www.pacifica.edu/financial-aid/financial-aid-scholarship-programs.
+For complete details, deadlines, and to download the scholarship applications please review the Scholarship webpage.